Nonparametric Regression in Nonstandard Spaces: Introduction

 The literature on statistical analysis in nonstandard spaces is vast.
 We refer the reader to \cite{huckemann20a} for an overview and only present a small glimpse here.
-The Fréchet mean \cite{frechet48} or barycenter $m = \argmin_{q\in\mc Q}\Ex{d(Y, q)^2}$ of a random variable $Y$ with values in the metric space $\mc Q$ lies at the heart of most analysis in nonstandard spaces.
-In Alexandrov spaces, \cite{gouic19} present conditions for a parametric rates of convergence of the sample Fréchet mean. \cite{sturm03} discusses the Fréchet mean in Hadamard spaces. \cite{bacak14} presents algorithms for its calculation.
+The \textit{Fréchet mean} \cite{frechet48} or \textit{barycenter} $m \in \argmin_{q\in\mc Q}\Ex{d(Y, q)^2}$ of a random variable $Y$ with values in the metric space $\mc Q$ lies at the heart of most analysis in nonstandard spaces.
+It can be viewed as a generalization of the Euclidean mean as $\Ex{X} = \argmin_{q\in\R^k}\Ex{\abs{X - q}^2}$ for a $\R^k$-valued random variable $X$ with $\Ex{\abs{X}^2} < \infty$.
+In Alexandrov spaces, the sample Fréchet mean is shown to attain the parametric rate of convergence under certain conditions \cite{gouic19}.
+In Hadamard spaces, the theory of Fréchet means \cite{sturm03} and algorithms for their calculation \cite{bacak14} are well described.
 The Fréchet mean has been studied on Riemannian manifolds, e.g., \cite{bhattacharya03}.
-In this setting \cite{eltzner19} show a central limit theorem.
+In this setting, \cite{eltzner19} (among others) show a central limit theorem.
 Nonparametric regression with metric target values is developed, e.g., in \cite{davis10, hein09, petersen16}. \cite{lin19} present a regression technique with regularization by total variation. \cite{steinke10} discuss nonparametric regression techniques between Riemannian manifolds.
+Specifically in the Riemannian manifold of symmetric positive-definite matrices, \cite{yuan12} develop a version of a local polynomial regression estimators, where higher order polynomials in this space are defined using parallel transport.
 Based on the notion of geodesics, \cite{fletcher13} introduces an analog of linear regression in symmetric Riemannian manifolds.
 These results are generalized and extended in \cite{cornea17}.